Meet The Team

 "Since joining WAPPY in 2008 (age 14) I've seen how much it has inspired me and other children to express themselves in novel ways.
 It has also helped me with the ability to ‘think outside the box’ and has given me a greater insight with my creative writing.
 It has helped me improve on my vocabulary and it has made me more use to performing in front of an audience.
 I have also met some great talented people from WAPPY, some of whom, I occasionally keep in contact with.
 I believe, I’m also the most published member."

 “I'm a WAPPY founding member and alumna, and am proud to have edited WAPPY's 2010 video, mentored younger WAPPY members and produced, edited and performed my own poetry and prose under the guidance of the tireless and brilliant Grace.
 It has been such a pleasure to see WAPPY go from strength to strength, with a particular highlight being the unforgettable trip to Keats House where we were able to perform in front of a live audience.
-For Black History Month 2019, I worked helped deliver West London & Black History’ presentations for Hillingdon Literary Festival (Brunel University) and Ealing Labour Constituency Party Headquarters (Ealing).”
+For Black History Month 2019, I helped to deliver West London & Black History’ presentations for Hillingdon Literary Festival (Brunel University) and Ealing Labour Constituency Party Headquarters (Ealing).”